ViBlog/autovalues/autovalue-gson-extension.md

 }
 ```

-Now the AutoValue Gson will be able to generate all the code needed to serialize deserialize the object for us.
+Now the AutoValue Gson will be able to generate all the code needed to serialize and deserialize the object for us.

 ## Android Studio live template